M1R4B3L/Research-Audio-Bible/docs/README.md

 [References](https://m1r4b3l.github.io/Research-Audio-Bible/#References)

-# Who is responsible for the creation of the Audio Bible?
+# 1.Who is responsible for the creation of the Audio Bible?

 The Audio Bible is a document created by the Audio Director and the Sound Designer; always maintaining a close collaboration with the director of the project, the art team and the design team.
 That collaboration is crucial, being the main problem in indie companies.